En passant: Examples

-In the diagram, the move 1... g5+ may seem to checkmate White, but it is in fact a blunder: White can counter this check with the en passant capture 2. fxg6 e.p., which cross-checks and checkmates Black.
+In the diagram, the move 1...g5+ may seem to checkmate White, but it is in fact a blunder: White can (and in fact must) counter this check with the en passant capture 2.fxg6 e.p., which cross-checks and checkmates Black.
 (Black can draw in the diagrammed position by playing 1...Qxf2+.)

 In a game between Gunnar Gundersen and Albert H. Faul, Black played 12...f7-f5.
 White could have captured the black f-pawn en passant with his e-pawn, but he instead played: